About the SHOUT! Versions

 This trailer consists of three separate 60-second scenes filmed during its debut at TheaterLab in Richmond, VA.
 SHOUT’s play script or the full-length filmed version of the play can be leased.
-Both the script and the film come with a 55-page curriculum package.To lease the full-length filmed version of the play or the script, contact email@example.com Proceeds from the film support the Military Kid Art Project and the Museum of the American Military Family & Learning Center.
+A 55-page curriculum package can be purchased to supplement the film or script.
+For questions about the full-length filmed version of the play or the script, contact email@example.com Proceeds from the film support the Military Kid Art Project and the Museum of the American Military Family & Learning Center.

 D. The Educational Package

 The curriculum guide is designed as a supplement to the performance, filmed version, and/or script version of SHOUT! the play (2019), written by Melissa Rayford and based on the anthology SHOUT!
 Sharing Our Truth edited by Lora Beldon and Circe Olson Woessner (2017).
 The curriculum guide will also be of use to readers of the first anthology (2017) or second anthology (forthcoming).

 The intended audiences of this educational package are teachers, students, event organizers, and training facilitators, but these materials will also be of interest to directors, actors, and others interested in LGBTQ military communities and families.

 The information and resources compiled in this packet are not comprehensive; they are a place to start for those wanting to learn more about LGBTQ identities in military communities and families.
 It was developed by faculty members at Truman College, Chicago and San Fransisco State University with input and content from many organizations to include: Trans Student Educational Resources (TSER), National LGBTQ Task Force, Gay and Lesbian Alliance Against Defamation (GLAAD) and the Department of Veteran’s Affairs.
 Click here to view the table of contents.

 The development of the curriculum package was supported by a generous grant by the GriffinHarte Foundation.